- People

 - Wetland

-Currently, existing stream channels (Tributaries to the Ottawa River) through the CADE (Center for Alumni & Donor Engagement) project are deeply incised and subject to systemic bank erosion.
-Consequently, associated resources (Wetlands, Riparian Areas, and Upland Buffers) have also undergone direct and indirect historic and ongoing impacts.
-This restoration project will restore stable, meandering stream channels with improved hydraulic connectivity to the adjacent floodplains and associated wetland complexes, utilizing a hybrid approach of floodplain excavation and grading in tandem with Natural Channel Design methods.
+Previously, existing stream channels (Tributaries to the Ottawa River) through the CADE (Center for Alumni & Donor Engagement) project were deeply incised and subject to systemic bank erosion.
+Consequently, associated resources (Wetlands, Riparian Areas, and Upland Buffers) have undergone direct and indirect historic and ongoing impacts.
+This restoration project has restored stable, meandering stream channels with improved hydraulic connectivity to the adjacent floodplains and associated wetland complexes, utilizing a hybrid approach of floodplain excavation and grading in tandem with Natural Channel Design methods.

-Adjacent wetland areas will be hydrologically and vegetatively re-established and/or rehabilitated using shallow soil scrapes, followed by extensive native seeding and planting.
-Vegetative restoration will include applied planting palettes to create a wetland mosaic that contains native emergent, scrub-shrub, and forested wetland types.
+The restoration approach involved installing stream enhancement structures (log vanes/log weirs) and excavating/repairing eroding banks.
+The strategic installation of log sill grade control structures, log cross vanes, and rock riffles enhanced wetland and riparian floodplain reconnection.
+Adjacent wetland areas were hydrologically and vegetatively re-established and/or rehabilitated using shallow soil scrapes, followed by extensive native seeding and planting.
+Vegetative restoration included planting palettes to create a wetland mosaic containing native emergent, scrub-shrub, and forested wetland types.

-Wooded riparian areas (areas beyond the identified wetlands) will be enhanced by controlling invasive plant species and planting and/or seeding vegetation native to the region.
-In addition, disturbed upland regions will undergo native upland seeding to promote an upland buffer and pollinator habitat reflective of undisturbed reference sites throughout the region.
+Wooded riparian areas (areas beyond the identified wetlands) were enhanced by controlling invasive plant species and planting and/or seeding vegetation native to the region.
+In addition, disturbed upland regions underwent native upland seeding to promote an upland buffer and pollinator habitat reflective of undisturbed reference sites throughout the region.

-This project will help reduce sediment, nitrogen, and phosphorous pollutants.
-Secondary benefits include stream stabilization, erosion and flood mitigation, improved terrestrial and aquatic habitats, and improved educational and recreational opportunities at the CADE campus.
-Additional long-term benefits will include using the property by University academics as an outdoor classroom for ecological instruction, studies, and graduate research.
+This project has helped reduce sediment, nitrogen, and phosphorous pollutants.
+Secondary benefits have included stream stabilization, erosion and flood mitigation, improved terrestrial and aquatic habitats, and enhanced educational and recreational opportunities at the CADE campus.
+Additional long-term benefits have included the use of the property by University academics as an outdoor classroom for ecological instruction, studies, and graduate research.